rsksmart/ri-aggregation/docs/development.md

 zk completion install
 ```

-Once all the dependencies were installed, project can be initialized:
+Once all the dependencies are installed, the project can be initialized through:

 ```
 zk init